gomods/athens/docs/content/walkthrough.md

     running this, our cache is empty and Go keeps looking.
 1. Go requests **github.com/athens-artifacts/samplelib@v1.0.0** from our proxy because it is set in the GOPROXY environment variable.
-1. The proxy checks its own cache (in this case is in-memory) for the package and doesn't find it.
-So it retrieves it from github.com and then adds it to its cache.
+1. The proxy checks its own storage (in this case is in-memory) for the package and doesn't find it.
+So it retrieves it from github.com and then saves it for subsequent requests.
 1. Go downloads the module zip and puts it in the Go Modules cache GOPATH/pkg/mod.
-1. Go will use the mod cache and build our application!
+1. Go will use the module and build our application!

 Subsequent calls to `go run .` will be much less verbose: